 Sleep and mood are closely related.
 While the odd night's missed sleep tends to only have a temporary affect, chronic poor sleep greatly increases the risk of developing a mood disorder such as anxiety or depression.
 One survey reported a 4-times greater chance of developing depression in young adults who reported insomnia three years earlier.
 Doctors who reported insomnia at medical school were twice as likely to have developed depression forty years later.

 In addition, mood and mental states also affect sleep.
 Conditions such as anxiety and post-traumatic stress disorder (PTSD) increase agitation and arousal, making it harder to sleep.
 Worry and sadness also keep depressed patients from sleeping well.
 Addressing the issue of sleep is a vital component in the treatment of mood disorders.
 Sleep problems that persist despite treatment are associated with a lower quality of life and an increased risk of relapse and suicide.

 Sleep Boosts Your Immune System

 Our natural response when we are sick is to stay in bed and sleep.
-In fact, evidence supports the popular belief that "sleep helps healing" with studies showing the production of immature T cells - a type of white blood cell that plays a central role in immunity - peaks during early nocturnal sleep.
+In fact, evidence supports the popular belief that "sleep helps healing" with studies showing the production of immature T cells - a type of white blood cell that plays a central role in immunity - peak during early nocturnal sleep.
 Sleep is also vital for the regulation of proinflammatory cytokines which are tiny proteins directly involved in inflammation.
 Although our bodies require small amounts of proinflammatory cytokines to fight infection, poor sleep can lead to overproduction and a chronic low-grade inflammation that blunts our immune response.

 In addition, during illness the cells of our immune system also produce substances that promote sleepiness, which experts believe promotes inactivity and allows our immune system to function to the best of its capacity, increasing our chance of survival.